novakov-alexey/novakov-alexey.github.io/content/flink-ml/index.md

 Below workflows use Flink at the Inference phase only (right side).
 In the most common situation, development teams establish their training pipelines outside of Flink using external libraries.
 {{ resize_image(path="flink-ml/images/ml-workflow-with-flink.png", width=1200, height=800, op="fit_width") }}

 <p align="center">Figure 1.
-Training and Inference workflows based on Flink application</p>
+Training and Inference workflows with and w/o Flink</p>

 ## Training

 In the __Training__ phase we run an application, which (1) reads data from disk, object storage or consumes a set of data from messaging system like Apache Kafka.
 This application can be a Flink job which uses FlinkML module or some other ML Framework via PyFlink.
-The ML application may (2) consume data via mini-batches or read data record by record.
+The ML application can (2) consume data in mini-batches or read it record by record.
 While running a training loop, the application updates current model weights in memory and (3) stores them periodically to a persistent storage (file system, object storage like AWS S3).
 Training loop usually runs dozen of times until it reaches certain thresholds of the training metrics and some other control conditions.

 ## Inference

-In the __Inference__ phase we run another Flink Job which may or may not share some code with the training job.
+In the __Inference__ phase we run Flink Job which may or may not share some code with the training job.
 The main point is that the inference Flink job loads already trained model and uses the same ML framework to call the model.
-At the beginning, inference job reads (1) data similarly to the training job, but this time it reads unseen data to (2) apply ML model and stores the results somewhere.
+At the beginning, inference job reads (1) data similarly to the training job, but this time it reads unseen data to (2) apply ML model and stores the results to the sink system.
 Usually the results are stored on every record to (3) messaging system or some persistent storage.

 # Flink ML Module

 In this blog we uncover Flink ML module and look at its applications.
 In the next blog posts we look at further ways for ML tasks in Flink such as ONNX, PyFlink and C/C++ wrappers.

 Flink ML module supports training and inference for the most popular supervised and unsupervised ML algorithms.
-This module uses native Flink job graph primitives to build a distributed graph of operators to perform model training or inference.
+This module uses Flink job primitives to build a distributed graph of operators to perform model training or inference.
 ML job runs in distributed mode utilising all available Flink task managers in the cluster.

-ML algorithms are implemented as operators.
+Flink ML algorithms are implemented as operators.
 You can see them in the Flink UI when opening job graph visualisation.
 Flink's Table API is a basis for Flink ML.
 It uses Table type to represent input and output data.

 {{ resize_image(path="flink-ml/images/flink-ml-job-graph.png", width=1200, height=400, op="scale") }}
 <p align="center">Figure 2.
-Flink Job graph of LogisticRegression.</p>
+Flink Job graph of LogisticRegression model training and validation.</p>

-Above figure demonstrates large Flink Job graph which is built by Flink Table API and Flink ML to run data preparation and Logistic Regression training process.
+Above figure shows a large Flink Job graph from the Flink UI, which is built by Flink Table API and Flink ML to run data preparation and Logistic Regression training process.
 We will see how to train such a model in details further.

 ## Algorithms supported by the FlinkML